CosmicMuffin/MedBro/README.md

 # MedBro
-An App that will help you keep track of your appointments and yoyr medical data.
+An App that will help you keep track of your appointments and your medical data.